Chicago Med

 Chicago Med is an American medical drama series broadcast by NBC and created by Dick Wolf as the third installment of the Chicago franchise.
 It stars Nick Gehlfuss, Yaya DaCosta, Torrey DeVitto, Rachel DiPillo, Colin Donnell, Brian Tee, S. Epatha Merkerson, Oliver Platt, Marlyne Barrett, Norma Kuhling, Dominic Rains, Steven Weber, Guy Lockard, Kristen Hager, Jessy Schram, Luke Mitchell, Sarah Ramos and Darren Barnet.
 It premiered on November 17, 2015.

 Chicago Med follows the emergency department doctors and nurses of the fictional Gaffney Chicago Medical Center.
 As they work to save lives, these members deal with the personal and professional pressures of their jobs.

-In March 2024, the series was renewed for a tenth season, which premiered on September 25, 2024.
-In May 2025, the series was renewed for an eleventh season which premiered on October 1, 2025.
+In March 2026, the series was renewed for a twelfth season, which is set to premiere on October 7, 2026.

 Premise

 Set in Chicago, Chicago Med is the third series in Dick Wolf's Chicago franchise.
 It focuses on the emergency department at Gaffney Chicago Medical Center and on its doctors and nurses as they work to save patients' lives.
 It sometimes crosses over with characters from Chicago Fire and Chicago P.D.